dag-andersen/project-ideas/README.md

 I want to prove that such a system can be done and should be the standard for all new systems.

 #### Notes
 - This idea originates from me being annoyed by the infrastructure at my old workplace.
 They used Kubernetes and they did many things right - but I believe they could do better!
-I tried to ask myself how I would build the perfect infrastructure/development environment in 2022.
+So I tried to ask myself how I would build the perfect infrastructure/development environment in 2022?

 - I did a mini version of this in my free time last summer, but I would like to extend it to include everything a modern development environment requires.

 - The scope of this project can easily be scaled up and down depending on how much time I have.

-### 4: Chaos Engineering (22,50 ects or Thesis)
+### 3: Chaos Engineering (22,50 ects or Thesis)

 Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.
 In 2011, Netflix created the project called Chaos Monkey, which kickstarted the Chaos Engineering discipline.